wp-plugins/media-file-renamer/readme.txt

 Tags: rename, file, media, management, image, renamer, wpml, wp-retina-2x Requires at least: 3.5
 Tested up to: 3.5
-Stable tag: 1.0.4
+Stable tag: 1.2.0

 This plugins allows you to rename physically the media files by updating their titles.
 It also updates theirs links in the posts automatically.

 == Description ==

 By updating the name of the image / media, this plugin will rename physically the filename nicely, update all the references to that media in the associated post if there is any (img, src, url...).
-Using the File Renamer Dashboard, you can bulk-rename all your files all at once, or only the flagged files.
+Using File Renamer (in Tools), you can bulk-rename all your files all at once, or only the flagged files, but it's recommended to do the renaming through the Media Library directly.

-The plugin has been tested with many plugins (including WP Retina 2x and WPML) and supports Windows, Linux and BSD.
+The plugin has been tested with many plugins (including WP Retina 2x and WPML) and supports Windows, Linux, BSD and OSX.

 Languages: English, French.